Defunct schools in the Metropolitan Borough of Dudley: The Dudley School

 The Dudley School was a mixed comprehensive school in Dudley, West Midlands, England.
-It was founded in 1975 on the merger on the town's two single-sex grammar schools, Dudley Grammar School and Dudley Girls High School, was located on the two sites near Dudley town centre.
+It was founded in 1975 on the merger of the town's two single-sex grammar schools, Dudley Grammar School and Dudley Girls High School, and was located on the two sites near Dudley town centre.
 The formation of the school also involved a merger with Park Secondary Modern School, the buildings of which were annexed into the Dudley School for two years until the buildings were closed and demolished to make way for the new Jessons Middle School.

-The Dudley School catered for pupils aged from 12–18 years.
+The Dudley School catered for pupils aged from 12 to 18 years.
 In 1985, just ten years after the Dudley School's formation, Dudley council unveiled plans for it to merge with at least one smaller secondary school to create The Ednam School.
 One plan put forward at this time was for the Priory Road buildings (formerly the Girls High School) to be developed as a school for children aged up to 16 years, with the former Boys Grammar School buildings being converted into a sixth form college.
 By 1988, it had been decided that the Dudley School would merge with The Blue Coat School on Kates Hill with effect from September 1989.
 The school's pupils voted for the new school to be called Castle High, a name which was selected in the spring of 1989.
 The plan was for Castle High to exist solely at the Dudley School site, but for the first year it also incorporated the Blue Coat buildings for that school's oldest two year groups as sufficient space was not available at the Dudley School site until new buildings were completed and the sixth form was closed due to falling pupil numbers and a decision by the local authority to relocate most of the borough's sixth form facilities from schools to further education colleges.
 The last intake of sixth form students began their studies at the school in September 1988 and remained there until the sixth form closed in July 1990; there were no admissions to the sixth form at the new school in September 1989.
 The new school also took in some of the Sir Gilbert Claughton School pupils, with all but the oldest year group in that school being transferred to new schools before it closed completely in July 1990.